kanzitelli/rnn-starter/README.md

 👁‍🗨 If you are planning to use Expo modules, such as preconfigured `expo-updates` and others, or add new ones, what I strongly recommend, then proceed to [Expo Configuration](/EXPO_CONFIGURATION.md) and follow the steps.

-🟢 If you would like to rename the app, you can use [react-native-rename-next](https://github.com/mayconmesquita/react-native-rename-next).
-Don't forget to run `yarn ios:pods` after the process is finished.
-Also keep in mind that bundle identifier must be valid for both platforms or change it manually.

 ## What's inside
+- [React Native Navigation](https://github.com/wix/react-native-navigation) - truly native navigation experience for iOS and Android
 - [Expo SDK](https://github.com/expo/expo) - universal set of amazing libraries (such as `expo-updates`) which are needed for building sustainable apps
-- [React Native Navigation](https://github.com/wix/react-native-navigation) - truly native navigation experience for iOS and Android
 - [Reanimated 2](https://github.com/software-mansion/react-native-reanimated) - React Native's Animated library reimplemented
 - [MobX](https://github.com/mobxjs/mobx) - simple, scalable state management, with [mobx-persist](https://github.com/pinqy520/mobx-persist) for persisting your stores
 ### Extra helpful libraries